SEP490-Project/core-backend/README.md

 ## Prerequisites:

-- Before running the application, you need to have three services running:
+- Before running the application, you need to have four services running:
-  1. PostgreSQL
+  1. PostgreSQL (with TimescaleDB extension)
   2. RabbitMQ
   3. Redis or Valkey
+  4. AWS S3 (or compatible storage)

+### Configuration

-- After that edit the `./config/config.yaml` file and set the correct values for the database, rabbitmq and redis connection strings.
+- After service setup, edit the `./config/config.yaml` file and set the correct values for the database, rabbitmq and redis connection strings.
 - Install Swaggo before running the application through :
   ```bash
   go get github.com/swaggo/swag/cmd/swag@latest